bbc/genie/README.md

 ## To build:

-`npm run build` runs webpack in dev mode.
+npm run build` runs `webpack --config build-scripts/webpack.config.js`

-`npm run build-prod` runs webpack in production mode.

 `npm run build-watch` runs the compiler and creates a bundle.
 This means you can view index.html in a browser without having to run a webserver.